How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 If money isn’t an object for you and a budget is out of the question, the sky’s the limit in Mexico!

-As one of the most affordable places in the world to travel, you can enjoy the best all-inclusive resorts, high-end restaurants, and private bespoke tours.
+As one of the most affordable places in the world to travel, you can enjoy the best all-inclusive resorts in Cancun and other cities in Mexico, high-end restaurants, and private bespoke tours.

 Cost of Food

-The good news is that there’s no shortage of amazing and affordable food in Mexico.
+The good news is that Mexico has no shortage of amazing and affordable food.

-One thing to be mindful of prior to arriving in Mexico is that restaurants in the tourist spots will be more expensive.
+One thing to be mindful of before arriving in Mexico is that restaurants in tourist spots will be more expensive.

-For low-end budgets, buying food at the local supermarket is a great way to save money.
-The food is fresh and they have plenty of vegetables, snacks, and local beverages.
+Buying food at the local supermarket is a great way to save money for low-end budgets.
+The food is fresh, and they have plenty of vegetables, snacks, and local beverages.

-If you’re on a mid-range budget, there are many delicious roadside stands and oceanfront restaurants that sell tacos, burritos, and cochinita pibil (pulled pork) dishes for $6 to $15 a plate.
+If you’re on a mid-range budget, many delicious roadside stands and oceanfront restaurants sell tacos, burritos, and cochinita pibil (pulled pork) dishes for 6 to 15 USD a plate.

-For bigger spenders, cities such as Mexico City, Cabo, Tulum, and Cancun are home to plenty of stunning award-winning and upscale restaurants.
+For bigger spenders, cities such as Mexico City, Cabo, Tulum, and Cancun are home to numerous award-winning and upscale restaurants.

 That is why it’s always good to have some cash with you.